 - Installing solid floors in water-prone areas causes them to swell.
 Consider pre-finished solid wood floors, which come with a waterproof surface.

-- Lifestyle Flooring offers solid wood floors reinforced with multiple layers of protective coating.
+- Lifestyle Flooring UK offer solid wood floors reinforced with multiple layers of protective coating.
 Therefore, our floors are extremely resistant to scratches and chipping.

 - Squeaks are caused due to a wobbly sub-floor.
 Solid wood flooring must be installed on an even and intact subfloor to prevent squeaks.

 - Yes, leave a gap of 10mm at the minimum, to accommodate expansions.
 A decorative bead board or skirting board can serve as a good cover for the gap.